 For any lover of Belgium beer, this is an event that one should attempt to attend at least once in their lifetime.

 Although this festival has only been around since 2007, the group that organizes it has done an excellent job of it.
-The festival was originally held in the great belfry in the center of Brugge but for the past several years is now held in the Beurshal in Bruges located at Hauwerstraat 3; features over 400 beers and also has some top quality food booths including a gourmet cooking class during show hours.
+The festival was originally held in the great belfry in the center of Bruges and for several years was held in the Beurshal in Bruges located at Hauwerstraat 3; but as of 2017 has returned to the Belfort with an additional tent erected on the marketplace.
+This festival features over 450 beers and also has some top quality food booths including a gourmet cooking class during show hours.
 Another exciting feature of this event is that all the Trappist beers are available, including Westvleteren.
 The BAB Bruges Beer Fest is held the first weekend in February.

 This is another world class event and another event that any Lambic/Gueuze lover should try to attend at least once in their lifetime.
 It takes place in April every other year and is usually the Friday before the Zythos beer festival.

 The first event was in 2004 and 800 beer lovers attended; 2006 about 1600 people; 2008 1300 visitors & in 2010 some 1650 attended.
 One visitor out of 4 comes from abroad with a average 300 coming from the United States and Canada.. for several of the last three events, many well-known U.S. brewerswere in attendance serving some of their new lambic style creations.

 The Le Week-end of Bieres Speciales started in 1993 and the annual event is normally held the last week-end of February.